Quick overview

 Why is there a charge for bins in the first place?

 At the same time, each municipality has the right to lay down conditions in its general binding decree.
-Therefore, the amount of the fee may vary not only between towns but also between districts.
+Therefore, the amount of the fee may vary not only between cities but also between districts.
 In Prague, for example, the rate depends on the volume of the container and the frequency of collection, while in smaller municipalities it is usually set at a flat rate per person.

 Are you solving a similar problem?